 A minor accident in a parking lot or a low speed rear end collision will likely take a week or less to repair.
 If instead it was a high impact rear end collision where the back of the car was pushed forward or another type of high speed accident and especially high speed accidents that cause extensive damage, the repairs may take weeks or even months if getting the proper parts is a problem.

 A car can be repaired if the cost of repairs does not go over the value of the vehicle at the time of the accident.
-Every insurance company has their own percentage of damage they will accept before determining a car a "total loss."
+Every company has their own car insurance calculators to help them determine whether a car is a "total loss."
 If a car is totaled out then the owner would receive actual cash value as a settlement for the vehicle instead of getting the vehicle repaired.

 An insurance company can give you a specific answer as to how long your car's repairs will take once the car has found to be repairable and the body shop involved has completed an estimate of repair.
 An estimate should include how much parts will cost and the amount of labor required to fix the car.